aergoio/guide/source/smart-contracts/lua/guide.md

 ## Restrictions

-Because Lua smart contract is performed by the aergo system, OS related functions including input/output are not provided for stability and security.
+Because Lua smart contract is performed by the aergo system, OS related functions including input/output are not provided for stability and security reasons.

 These are the base functions that are not available:

 > print, dofile, loadfile, module, require

-You can replace `print` with `system.print`.
+You can replace `print` with `system.print`

 And you can use `import` instead of `require`. `import` is not a Lua syntax.